Clock Icon 5 min read

 While it has always been an ethical concern for hospitals to provide a top-notch patient experience, the Centers for Medicare and Medicaid Services has made it a financial imperative as well.
 The HCAHPS survey is the first national, standardized survey to measure patient experience.

 In addition to providing objective data about patient care, the survey is designed to incentivize healthcare systems to increase their focus on experience and engagement.
-In fact, HCAHPS results are directly linked to Medicare reimbursement, and influence whether hospitals lose or gain payments.
+In fact, HCAHPS results are directly linked to Medicare reimbursement and influence whether hospitals lose or gain payments.

 While initiatives such as the HCAHPS survey qualify a hospital’s in-person experience, a patient’s journey begins well before they step foot in your facility.
 First impressions mean a lot in healthcare.
 And oftentimes, this begins when a new lead interacts with a piece of your digital content.